exercism/python/reference/concepts/initialization.md

 TODO: ADD MORE

-- customizing object instatiation with actions and persisting data.
+- customizing object instantiation with actions and persisting data.
 The example uses `__init__` to persist a `compass` object and x, y coordinates assigned to instance attributes. [robot-simulator](../exercise-concepts/robot-simulator.md)